 Jones should remember the parochialism is not limited to earlier ages: It is quite possible that a social thinker from the 1700s would note how mysterious it is that 21st-century social thinkers believe that rank is in conflict with natural rights to justice and equity.

-Jones’s understanding of the physics and mathematics he discusses is not always adequate to the task.
-For instance, at one point he calls fluxions “the forces that cause changes in motion” (55): but this is nonsense.
-“Fluxion” was Newton’s term for an instantaneous rate of change, and had nothing to do with what force might be causing that change.

-Jones mentions that by the time he left Dublin, many of Berkeley’s “enduring and idiosyncratic tendencies” (141) had already become apparent.
-Among these is contention that the world “is a world of ideas” (141): This illustrates a degree of continuity amongst the British idealists that is often denied, for we find Michael Oakeshott making the exact same contention in 1933.
+In what appears to me as one more case of “presentism,” while discussing Berkeley’s work Alciphron, Jones seems overly anxious to assure the reader that Berkeley’s “right thinkers” are just as subject to prejudice as are his “free thinkers.”
+For instance, Jones quotes Berkeley as writing,

+“[W]ho would choose for his Guide in the Search of Truth, a Man… whose Education hath been behind a Counter, or in an Office?
+Or whose Speculations have been employed on the Forms of Business, who are only well read in the ways and commerce of Mankind, in Stock-jobbing, Purloining, Supplanting, Bribing?”

+Jones comments:

+“In the choice of what kind of human character we wish to be led by… what sort of person we take to have clear and extensive views, Crito is set against anyone working in business and finance.
+This prejudice seems as unfounded as the freethinking prejudiced for nobility of rank…” (373)

+However, Jones has left out important part of the quote from Alciphron; Crito also recommends against taking as a guide “a Man whose Thoughts and Time are taken up with Dress, Visits, and Diversions” (Alciphron, Second Dialogue, section XIX).
+Once we combine that with his “only well read”, it is clear that Crito is claiming that a mind consumed by thoughts of fashion and socializing, or by thoughts of financial gain, will not make a good philosopher.
+That hardly seems to be a prejudice.

+Jones also appears to have a mistaken notion of what Berkeley’s immaterialism actually implies.
+For instance, he writes “The evidence of the senses might be taken as a report of what is out there in the world” (6).
+He goes on to say, “But Berkeley suggests that it is this attitude… that opens the door to skepticism” (6).
+But that is wrong: Berkeley is not saying that the evidence of the senses are not a report on what is “out there in the world”: he is arguing that what is “out there in the world” are ideas, specifically, ideas in the mind of God.

-Jones then goes on to say, “For all that the world may appear to have physical being, tangible or visible extension, its real existence is as ideas” (141).
+Similarly, Jones writes: “For all that the world may appear to have physical being, tangible or visible extension, its real existence is as ideas” (141).
 This is a mistake made by many interpreters of Berkeley: he is not claiming that there is no physical world, or tangible or visible extension.
 He is claiming that the world’s physicality is itself an idea, as is extension.
 These things are not illusions that must be dispelled by Berkeley’s philosophy: they are realities whose basis it attempts to explain.

 In discussing Berkeley’s travels in England, Italy, and America, Jones highlights how prominent thoughts on social improvement were in Berkeley’s life.
 Even his most famous “metaphysical” works partook of this tendency, as they were foremost intended as a means of defeating skepticism and atheism, which Berkeley saw as serious threats to social order.

-Berkeley’s wife is quoted as saying, “He has taken from them the ground they stand on, & had he built as he has pulled down he had been down a master builder indeed but Unto every Man his Work some must remove rubbish, & others lay Foundations…” Jones’s questionable reading of this quote is that “Berkeley’s wife thought him more destructive than productive as a philosopher” (304).
-But Mrs. Berkeley said that what he was pulling down was “rubbish,” and surely removing rubbish is a constructive, not a destructive, activity.

 Berkeley’s project of founding a university in Bermuda is a strange episode in his career, although Jones makes a good case that it should be understood as a facet of his larger project of Anglican education.